Harrysibbenga/python-aws-s3/README.md

 * Once that was finished I created a user through IAM dashboard in Services.

-* Copyed the User ARN
+* Copied the User ARN

 * Reopened the S3 dashboard